JerrymiahPM/Intro-to-Roblox-Hacking/Lua/Variables.md

 # 🔥 Variables

 As you learned in the previous tutorial.
 Variables store a value which can be accessed later in the program.
+Next we'll talk about datatypes.

 ## nil datatype